 The participation of Norway, Russia, Sweden and Finland must be included in the messages together with the participation of the EU: an essential part of the Programme area is located in non-member states.
 The corporate design shall be also based on the principle of equal visibility of all the co-financing parties.
-The logo of the Programme includes flags of participating countries and the sentence "Co-financed by the EU, Finland, Norway, the Russian Federation and Sweden" should be added to all visibility material financed by the Programme.
+Until the suspension of the Financign Agreement, it was required to use the Programme's logo including the flags of the participating countries and the sentence "Co-financed by the EU, Finland, Norway, the Russian Federation and Sweden".
+During the suspension, the original programme logo is replaced with the EU logo with text "Co-funded by the European Union".